wacncontent/CustomizeTool/removeCommentOutput/articles/cloud-services/cloud-services-how-to-configure-portal.md

     ![Cloud Service Instance Buttons](./media/cloud-services-how-to-configure-portal/cs-instance-buttons.png)

 >[AZURE.NOTE]
->The operating system used for the cloud service cannot be changed using the **Azure Preview Portal**, you can only change this setting through the [non-preview portal](http://manage.windowsazure.cn/).
+>The operating system used for the cloud service cannot be changed using the **Azure Management Portal**, you can only change this setting through the [Azure Management Portal](http://manage.windowsazure.cn/).
 This is detailed [here](/documentation/articles/cloud-services-how-to-configure#update-a-cloud-service-configuration-file).

 ## Update a cloud service configuration file

 1. First, download the existing cloud service configuration file (.cscfg).

-    1. In the [Azure Preview Portal](http://manage.windowsazure.cn/), navigate to your cloud service.
+    1. In the [Azure Management Portal](http://manage.windowsazure.cn/), navigate to your cloud service.

     2. Click on the **Settings** icon or the **Essentials/All settings** link to open up the **Settings** blade.